05 Jul Can you print a 3D printer using a 3D printer?

 Known by supporters as RepRap, it is an open-source movement which aims to engineer and build a 3D printer capable of printing most of its own parts.
 The basic goal of Reprap is to make everyone able to print basic everyday life artefacts, lowering costs and expertise needed to build a printer.

-RepRap the open-source movements share almost the same philosophy: once someone owns a 3D printer, it is possible to freely download .STL project files with the instructions to build a new printer; then, step by step, the chain of printing parts – building a printer can go on forever.
+RepRap and the open-source movements share almost the same philosophy: once someone owns a 3D printer, it is possible to freely download .STL project files with the instructions to build a new printer; then, step by step, the chain of printing parts – building a printer can go on forever.
 In this way, the final step is a change in the entire production system: people will be enabled to print on their own every artifact they need, at any time.

-From when it was created, RepRap has developed a lot: new models of printers have been made starting from the original prototype, and also the basic technology, thanks to its open-source nature, evolved fast.
+Since when it was created, RepRap has developed a lot: new models of printers have been made starting from the original prototype, and also the basic technology, thanks to its open-source nature, evolved fast.

 Every maker has, in fact, been influenced by open-source ideals: hence, Felfil Evo, our domestic filament extruder, was created with this philosophy in mind.
 Felfil project source files are available for free download, in order to allow everyone to build the whole on their own the whole filament extruder.